The Ballad of Captain Kidd: In Mormonism

 The song was reportedly a childhood favorite of Mormonism founder Joseph Smith.

-In Methodistism
+In Methodism

 In 1830, the song was included in a book of Methodist camp meeting hymns, "New and Improved Camp Meeting Hymn Book," retitled as "How Precious is the Name" and featuring new lyrics.

 In popular culture

 The song was adapted for the TV science fiction series The Expanse as "The Ballad of Captain Ashford", a song the character Klaes Ashford (played by David Strathairn) sings bits of throughout the fourth season.

+The melody is part of the soundtrack for the TV show Black Sails.